Introduction to the Leeds Pain Team

 SCS Procedure and what to expect

-Hello my name is Dr Ganesan Bharniran i’m a pain consultant at Leeds Teaching Hospital in this video I will be explaining the procedure of spinal cord stimulation as a patient what you can expect on the day of operation plus the difference between what we mean by a trial stimulation and full implantation there are some graphic pictures of the procedure being done.
+Hello my name is Dr Ganesan Baranidharan i’m a pain consultant at Leeds Teaching Hospital in this video I will be explaining the procedure of spinal cord stimulation as a patient what you can expect on the day of operation plus the difference between what we mean by a trial stimulation and full implantation there are some graphic pictures of the procedure being done.

 If you are a bit squeamish you might want to try and skip those bits first is the settings as you walk into the theatre the theatre environment has plenty of people around as there will be a staff nurse who would have to scrub up to assist with the operation to the surgeons there will be an extra person to bring things